Overall Score 7 Represents average audio ecosystem compatibility score.

 more than that of Jabra Evolve2 Buds by 8 hours

-It takes 2 hours to fully charge the Jabra Evolve2 Buds's battery.
-It is recommended to fully charge the battery before using the earbuds for the first time.
+It requires 2 hours to fully charge the Jabra Evolve2 Buds's battery.
+It is highly adivsable to fully charge the battery before using the earbuds when they have been unused for extended periods.

 Nothing Ear 1 takes 1.5 hours to fully charge the battery,